Updated: Sep 25

 Tribune of the Speaker, 1920

 By Kazimir Malevich

 Mixed media on paper

 In short, that’s where we are.
-It quicker to text than to call someone, (my kids poke fun at me because I text in complete sentences and with punctuation). it’s easier to drop a snarky quip or zinger on someone’s post than not.
+It quicker to text than to call someone, (my kids poke fun at me because I text in complete sentences and with punctuation).
+It’s easier to drop a snarky quip or zinger on someone’s post than not.
 As far as that goes, who reads blogs?
 Certainly, not anyone under 30.
 Why spend 6 minutes reading an article when you can watch John Oliver on Youtube breaking down current events.
 Why watch an instructional video on how to paint a landscape or prepare a recipe when you can Tik Tok a 20 second video of a 14-year-old girl gimping around to horrible Hip Hop.
 Yet, if you bring up Trump or BLM you’ll undoubtedly open Pandora’s Box and the social diatribe goes on for days, and usually results in blocking or dropping someone from your feed.
-I think this paragraph just added 12 to my actual age.
+I think this paragraph just added 12 to my actual page.

 Civil Rights Memorial, 1989